-This is the conclusion of the third part of our series (I, II, IIIa, IIIb) looking at the role of the general in commanding pre-gunpowder armies in battle.
+This is the conclusion of the third part of our series (I, II, IIIa, IIIb, IIIc) looking at the role of the general in commanding pre-gunpowder armies in battle.
 Last time we looked at how junior officers, when empowered to act independently, could give armies a degree of flexibility and reactiveness on the battlefield but didn’t necessarily increase the amount of actual control the general exerted over them.

 This week we’re going to finish up this analysis by looking at the rank and file soldiers themselves and the issue of morale.
 Film and video games generally present a binary portrait of morale: soldiers are either 100% following orders and prosecuting the battle vigorously or else running away in disordered terror and never anywhere between.
 But in fact the morale and cohesion of armies are complex and unpredictable things, with many possible outcomes.
 Moreover, popular fiction across many genres tends to represent armies as far more willing to fight on through high casualties as they were historically.